 Hey guys it’s Will.
-Today I’m going to give you 3 delicious fig recipes that will not only taste fantastic, but will also give your libido a significant boost.
-I’m a huge fan of figs, some of my earliest childhood moment are of me eating jars of preserved figs my Grand Mother would bring back from Louisiana.
+Today I’m going to give you 3 delicious fig recipes that will not only taste fantastic but will also give your libido a significant boost.
+I’m a huge fan of figs, some of my earliest childhood moments are of me eating jars of preserved figs my Grand Mother would bring back from Louisiana.
 I hope you enjoy these 3 quick fig recipes and their added benefits!

 1. Fig and Goat Cheese Pizza with Arugula

 2 tablespoons plus 1 teaspoon olive oil, divided

 1 cup dried figs, stemmed, quartered

 1/2 cup Marsala

 1 tablespoon minced fresh rosemary